DunerKnowledgeSeeker/engeto_first_project/README.md

-# First project text analyser
+# First project for certificatin - text analyser

-Basic text analyser. the program analyzes the given text
+Basic text analyser.
+The program analyzes the given text.